Anti Inflammatory Diet Food List (PDF)

 - Sweetened beverages like sweet tea, soda, sports, and energy drinks

 - Trans fats like shortening, slightly hydrogenated vegetable oil

 - Refined carbohydrates like pasta, white bread, crackers, white rice, biscuits, and flour tortillas

 - Junk foods like potato chips, convenience meals, fast foods, and pretzels

 - Processed meats like beef jerky, bacon, salami, canned meat, smoked meat, and hot dogs.

 - Fried foods like donuts, french fries, fried chicken, egg rolls, and mozzarella sticks

 Anti-Inflammatory Diet Food List Tips

-If you are struggling to transition to the anti-inflammatory diet here are some essential tips to ease the process.
+If you are struggling to transition to an anti-inflammatory diet, here are some essential tips to ease the process.

 Replace fast foods with healthy homemade meals gradually